gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 [ZipReaderOptions#passThrough](ZipReaderOptions.md#passthrough) option in the [ZipDirectoryEntryExportOptions#readerOptions](#readeroptions) option instead.

+Exporting entries as-is and setting the [ZipWriterConstructorOptions#password](ZipWriterConstructorOptions.md#password) option throws an
+[ERR\_UNSUPPORTED\_ENCRYPTION\_PASS\_THROUGH](../variables/ERR_UNSUPPORTED_ENCRYPTION_PASS_THROUGH.md) error, since the data of these entries is copied verbatim and cannot be encrypted.
+Entries imported from an encrypted zip file are an exception: they are exported as-is without error, and keep the password they were encrypted with.

 The [ZipWriterConstructorOptions#preventClose](ZipWriterConstructorOptions.md#preventclose) option only applies when the caller owns the writable, i.e. when a [WritableWriter](WritableWriter.md) instance is passed to [ZipDirectoryEntry#exportZip](../classes/ZipDirectoryEntry.md#exportzip) or [ZipDirectoryEntry#exportWritable](../classes/ZipDirectoryEntry.md#exportwritable).
 It is ignored by the